hmcts/log-audit-performance/README.md

 - Step3: Edit the run time settings from the LAU.scala simulation file
 - Step4: Run the test with the command `gradle gatlingRun`

+## Users
+The lautest role has cft-audit-investigator role to access the audit search (you can also see deleted cases changing the activity to delete).
+The lau_all user has the  role has cft-audit-investigator and cft-service-logs role to access the audit and deletion searches.
+The lau_service_logs user has the cft-service-logs role to just access the deletion search.

 ## Building and deploying the application

 ### Building the application